 The Coomera River catchment lies within the northern part of the Gold Coast and extends into the eastern region of Scenic Rim Council.

-The Currumbin Creek catchment is situated directly adjacent to the New South Wales border.
-The catchment extends from Mt Cougal National Park and the McPherson Range in the west, to Currumbin Rocks and the Pacific Ocean in the east.
+This catchment is next to the NSW border.
+It extends from Mt Cougal National Park in the west, to Currumbin Rocks and the Pacific Ocean in the east.

-The Nerang River catchment is the largest and most significant river system on the Gold Coast.
-Its upper reaches in the McPherson Range and Springbrook Plateau deliver flows through significant rural areas.
+This catchment is the largest and most significant river system on the Gold Coast.
+It delivers flows through significant rural areas and feeds two dams.

 Information on the Pacific Beaches Catchment (including Flat Rock and Coolangatta Creek).

-The Pimpama River catchment is situated in the corridor between Brisbane and the Gold Coast and is part of a green belt connecting Moreton Bay with hinterland areas.
+The Pimpama River catchment is situated between Brisbane and the Gold Coast and is part of a green belt connecting Moreton Bay with hinterland areas.

 The Tallebudgera Creek Catchment extends from the Springbrook plateau in the west, to the Pacific Ocean in the east.